Erickson-scarlet/alx-system_engineering-devops/README.md

-A repository explaining the shell basic commands
+Shell variable commands and expansions